+Let's start with the economics.
 The short to medium term projections are easy enough.
-The conventional view of the Asia Pacific's growth prospects - and this is not really challenged by Paul Krugman or anyone else - is that they remain very positive indeed.
+The conventional view of the Asia Pacific's growth prospects is that they remain very positive indeed.
 The World Bank's forecast over the period 1995-2004 is for real GDP growth of some 7.7 per cent annually for developing economies in East Asia, almost 21/2 times the forecast level of world growth.

-This would come on top of the sustained high real growth of the past two decades, which is calculated to have been of the order of 7.5 per cent between 1974 and 1993.
-The Economist last year put that growth in dramatic historical perspective: after the industrial revolution took hold in about 1780, Britain doubled its real income per head in 58 years; from 1839, the United States took 47 years to do the same; from 1885, Japan took 34 years; from 1966, South Korea managed it in 11 years; more recently still, China has done it in less than a decade.
+This would come on top of the sustained high real growth of the past two decades, which is calculated to have been of the order of 7.5 per cent.
+The Economist recently put that growth in dramatic historical perspective: after the industrial revolution took hold in about 1780, Britain doubled its real income per head in 58 years; from 1839, the United States took 47 years to do the same; from 1885, Japan took 34 years; from 1966, South Korea managed it in 11 years; more recently still, China has done it in less than a decade.

-Positive medium-term growth prospects for the Asia Pacific region are underpinned by a variety of factors, including high savings and investment rates in East Asia (not to mention the substantial efforts on the part of developed economies such as Australia to lift their own savings game), stable macroeconomic policies, a nearly universal commitment to the internationalisation of domestic economic sectors, strong investment in human capital and hard-working populations.
+Positive medium-term growth prospects for the Asia Pacific region are underpinned by a variety of factors, including high savings and investment rates in East Asia, stable macroeconomic policies, a nearly universal commitment to the internationalisation of domestic economic sectors, strong investment in human capital and hard-working populations.

 The very breadth and diversity of the region is another factor which will strengthen its prospects.
-The Asia Pacific region includes a combination - of some of the most technologically advanced economies in the world, which are focusing increasingly on services and technology-intensive products; of the industrialising economies of East Asia, developing as centres of manufacturing production; and of resource-rich economies like Australia, which provide raw materials to fuel the region's growth and which increasingly also serve as bases for sophisticated manufactures exports and services.
+The Asia Pacific region includes a combination of three very different subgroups: some of the most technologically advanced economies in the world, which are focusing increasingly on services and technology-intensive products; the industrialising economies of East Asia, developing as centres of manufacturing production; and resource-rich economies like Australia, which provide raw materials to fuel the region's growth and which increasingly also serve as bases for sophisticated manufactured exports and services.